mediapills/cloud-custodian/docs/source/gcp/examples/bigquerydatatransfer-delete-transfer-configs.rst

-Big Query Data Transfer - Delete Failed Transfer Configs
+BigQuery Data Transfer - Delete Failed Transfer Configs
 ========================================================

-Custodian can check and delete all BigQuery Transfer Configs Failed during execution.
-During scheduled data transfer execution some of data sources can be out to data.
+Custodian can check and delete all BigQuery Transfer Configs which failed during execution for some reason (for example, during a scheduled data transfer some of data sources were out to data).
-In this case you can just remove data transfer config like this one.

-In the example below, the policy checks if data transfer FAILED and delete all this transfer configs.
+The policy below checks if data transfer status is FAILED and delete all such transfer configs.

 .. code-block:: yaml